Advocacy Quick Links:

 Florida United Ways Consensus Legislative Agenda

-The proposed 2017 Florida United Way Consensus Legislative Agenda, represents the sixth year Florida’s United Ways have joined together in a unified effort to advocate for legislative issues of critical importance to the communities they serve throughout the state.
+The 2017 Florida United Way Consensus Legislative Agenda, represents the sixth year Florida’s United Ways have joined together in a unified effort to advocate for legislative issues of critical importance to the communities they serve throughout the state.
 The guiding principles underlying the Agenda include urging Florida Legislators to use a scalpel if the budget needs cutting, to maximize federal revenues, to support the authority of local government and communities to determine the best use of resources, and to focus on prevention.

 Legislative Link and United Gazette